shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 ## Edit \/etc\/puppet\/manifests\/site.pp on the master

-Command-24
+$$
+PUP-24
+$$

 1. Wait you said this was simple!
-Puppet lint shows you an error about variables in sigle quoted strings!
+Puppet lint shows you an error about variables in single quoted strings!
 The example in 001-simple-site.pp uses the `content` parameter to the file type.
 It is technically simple but it isn't a very good implementation.
   ![](/images/SIMPLE01-PUP-024.0-vi-sitepp.png)![](/images/SIMPLE01-PUP-024.1-vi-sitepp.png)

-# Simplyfying site.pp by using a module to distribute a file
+# Simplifying site.pp by using a module to distribute a file

 Writing detailed modules is beyond the scope of this lab.
 However, we will be utilizing a stub of a module to take advantage of puppet's [file serving capabilities](https://docs.puppet.com/puppet/latest/reference/modules_fundamentals.html#files).
 Puppet provides the ability to access files from the special path puppet:\/\/\/modules\/&lt;module&gt;\/&lt;filename&gt;.
 We will use this method to truly simplify the example.